 Qingqing Zhao (赵青青)

-I am a 3rd year Ph.D. student in Electrical Engineering at Stanford Computational Imaging Lab advised by Prof. Gordon Wetzstein.
+I am a final year Ph.D. student in Electrical Engineering at Stanford Computational Imaging Lab advised by Prof. Gordon Wetzstein.

 Meet my cat Bartie.